Skip to content

 producerId: VideoProducer

-# Use a specific voice model
+# Use a specific voice model with custom config

 provider: replicate